fbpx

 Menstruation is a normal process and if I may add a rite of passage.
 The girl did not apply for the process.
 It is something that all girls go through.
 The teacher must’ve forgotten.

 Thinking about what I learnt growing up no one should know or even get a whiff that you are cruising through that time of the month.
-That is why many teenagers disappear from the social scene without apology come at that time of the month.
+That is why many teenagers disappear from the social scene without apology when that time of the month comes.

-All of these emanating from some of the narratives behind menstruation which go like;
+All of these emanate from some of the narratives behind menstruation which go like this;

-Some believe you have been touched by a boy that’s why your menses are coming earlier than your peers.
+Some believe you have been touched by a boy, and that’s why your menses are coming earlier than your peers.
 Should you be seen socialising with boys …it’s the heat from the menses driving you.
 So from then on everyone attributes anything you do to your menses.
-Basically, you just become the girl who menstruates or received her periods before everyone else.
+Basically, you just become the girl who menstruates or receives her periods before everyone else.
 See how the menstrual stigma forms?

 "A schoolgirl in Kenya has taken her own life after being shamed in class for having her period and staining her uniform"